Goal

 - Clamp log limits to 1-50 rows.

-- Keep Tier 2 writes approval-gated for every host client.
+- Keep Tier 2 writes approval-gated for every host client; LinkShot bulk view-check imports are Tier 1 and should not request approval.

-- Treat OpenClaw as an optional WhatsApp/Telegram adapter on top of the provider-neutral MCP bridge.
+- Treat OpenClaw as an optional WhatsApp/Telegram adapter on top of the provider-neutral DealDash Agent Bridge.